chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 * Do the project leaders strive to include diverse voices and groups whenever possible?
 * Does the project enforce the Code of Conduct consistently and strictly?
-* Do the leadership pathway explicitly consider inclusion dimensions (e.g., time zone, language, bandwidth, cultural norms)?
+* Do the leadership pathway explicitly consider inclusion dimensions (e.g., time zone, language, bandwidth, and cultural norms)?

 _Roles & Consistency_

-* Are the leadership roles valued similarly across the project (e.g., recognition, access to resources, opportunities)?
+* Are the leadership roles valued similarly across the project (e.g., recognition, access to resources, and opportunities)?
 * Do all leaders have clarity in their roles and expectations?
 * Do all leaders have a shared foundational knowledge base & skills (e.g., Community Participation Guidelines).
 * Does project leadership follow a shared framework for decision making?